 The Great Barrier Reef is a refuge for many marine animals of conservation concern.
 For a number of species, the Reef is vital for their survival and recovery.
 You can help protect these species by following these Responsible Reef and Island Practices.
-To report sick, injured or stranded marine animals phone DES Hotline 1300 130 372.
+To report sick, injured or stranded marine animals DES Hotline 1300 130 372 reefs and seagrass meadows path of travel crabbing when anchored offshore